 - A. The entity should be financially stable in order to operate independently of RCTP resources. - B. RCTP resources should not constitute more than 75 percent of the entity's entire budget.
-Consideration will be given for in-kind contribution of time and resources. - D. The entity should have a full-time staff greater than one full-time employee. - E. The entity should have demonstrated successful experience working in a complex environment, ability to meet demanding deadlines and manage competing priorities. - F. The entity should have demonstrated ability to maintain positive working relationships in the target region with a diverse array of partners. - G. The entity should have demonstrated track record of successfully managing annual budgets larger than \$100,000. - H. The entity should have demonstrated experience in leveraging multiple sources of funding. - I. The entity should have the ability to conduct meetings and work with regional stakeholders for at least three out of five days per week. - J. The entity should have at least two-years tourism marketing, sales and development experience working within the region. - K. The entity should designate an accessible office space within the region; adequate to conduct meetings with industry and regional stakeholders. - L. Entity should demonstrate that they have a diversity, equity, and inclusion strategy as part of their business practices.
+Consideration will be given for in-kind contribution of time and resources. - C. The entity should have a full-time staff greater than one full-time employee. - D. The entity should have demonstrated successful experience working in a complex environment, ability to meet demanding deadlines and manage competing priorities. - E. The entity should have demonstrated ability to maintain positive working relationships in the target region with a diverse array of partners. - F. The entity should have demonstrated track record of successfully managing annual budgets larger than \$100,000. - G. The entity should have demonstrated experience in leveraging multiple sources of funding. - H. The entity should have the ability to conduct meetings and work with regional stakeholders for at least three out of five days per work week. - I. The entity should have at least two-years tourism marketing, sales and development experience working within the region. - J. The entity should designate an accessible office space within the region; adequate to conduct meetings with industry and regional stakeholders.
+The entity should have the ability to host meetings virtually or by phone when necessary. - K. Entity should demonstrate that they have a diversity, equity, and inclusion strategy as part of their business practices.